Before you start planning and developing your app, it’s important to understand what Shopify apps do and how they fit into Shopify.

 How your app accesses ShopifyAnchor link to section titled "How your app accesses Shopify"

 Shopify has many APIs that let developers extend the platform’s built-in features.
 These APIs let you read and write merchant data, work with other systems and platforms, and add new functionality to Shopify.
-Some APIs require apps to authenticate and other APIs are unauthenticated.

 |API name||Description||Authenticated?||API format|